JonyEpsilon/gorilla-repl/README.md

 $$\int_0^{2\pi}\sin^2(x) \textrm{d}x$$
 ```

+**Note:** currently you will need to be online in order for LaTeX to render properly.
+Hopefully this will be resolved soon.
+See issue #45 for more details.

 ### Worksheet files

 You can save the contents of a window to a worksheet file.
 This will include everything you see, the code, the output,